mbagg4152/protein-flavonoid-thesis-project/README.md

 ### The Logical Functions
 Different logical functions have been written not only for the flavonoids of interest, but also for the prerequisite compounds which are found on the map.
 The prerequisite functions are used to get the total result for the specific compound.
 If the prerequisite returns `False`, the compound logic function will also return `False`.
-Each function named using the compound's PDBj ID (or abbreviation, if no ID is available) in order to keep code lines at a decent length.
+Each function named using the compound's PDB ID (or abbreviation, if no ID is available) in order to keep code lines at a decent length.
 Each function does have its compound's full name commented at the end of its respective line.
 For example, the function for Cinnamic acid, which requires `EC:4.3.1.24` OR `EC:4.3.1.25` is written as such:
 ```python
 def tca(e): return or_in(e, E1, E2)  # cinnamic acid